Human factors in diving safety: Uncertainty of risk

 One of the strategies available for reducing these tendencies is setting the goals for the dive.
 In professional diving this is a requirement.
 Professional divers dive for a specific purpose, so it is easier to be more objective in making decisions based on the situation on-site.
 Recreational divers tend to have less clearly defined goals, which makes decision making more susceptible to cognitive bias.
 For this purpose, it helps to have well defined goals, which are measurable, specific and meaningful to the dive team, for which the criteria for success are clear, and for which the reward is worth the risk.

 Any plan may fail: in high consequence situations, it is important that when failure occurs, it is safe failure, and that when any further single point of failure may have unacceptable consequences, the dive is called off.
 Good contingency planning makes the dive plan more robust.

 A mechanism for adaptation of procedures to better fit the demands of the work is desirable, and this may involve adapting the work to allow sufficient flexibility of practice, so that alternative procedures can be developed.
 A large allowable range of procedural variation facilitates effective learning.

+Cultural factors

+A culture is an attribute of a group of people, which has been loosely defined as "How we do things around here".
+Organisations that have been established for some time develop a culture which tends to stabilise and develop inertia.
+A culture is a complex emergent property of the relationships and interactions of a group of people, rather than a property of the individual members.

+A large part of the safety culture of recreational diving has been described as "pathological" in terms of the Hudson and Parker safety culture ladder, which focuses on rules and standards compliance, at the expense of operational safety.
+While rules are a useful starting point for discussion and evaluation of procedures for improving safety, they do not often consider context of the related activity.
+There is a disconnect between "work as imagined" and "work as done".